Module 24: Audio (Music and Sound Effects)

 extends PanelContainer

-## Volume settings panel.
+## Persistent volume settings panel.
 Press Escape to close.

 @onready var _music_slider: HSlider = $VBox/MusicSlider